Logistic Regression > Hosmer-Lemeshow Test

 - Oj = number of expected cases in the jth group.

 Like most goodness of fit tests, these small p-values (usually under 5%) mean that your model is not a good fit.
-But large p-values don’t necessarily mean that your model is a poor fit, just that there isn’t enough evidence to say it’s a good fit.
+But large p-values don’t necessarily mean that your model is a good fit, just that there isn’t enough evidence to say it’s a poor fit.
 Many situations can cause large p-values, including poor test power.
 Low power is one of the reasons this test has been highly criticized.

 Problems with the HL Test